pmakahmann/PythonCodeLouisville/README.md

 https://www.python.org/downloads/

+***For the following instructions, Windows users are required to check the box to "install Python to PATH" during installation***

 https://www.djangoproject.com/download/

 2. Clone or download the project files onto your local computer.

-3. Navigate to the directory in your command interface ( ../../../CL_Project)
+3. Navigate to the directory in your command interface ( ../../../PythonCodeLouisville)

 4. Run the following command: python manage.py runserver (or python3 manage.py runserver)